LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 to form a 16-bit base address and this address is further offset by the immediate value given.
 In stack mode, as in `lds` and `strs`, SP is combined with the upper byte 0xFF to form a base address and this address is similarly offset by the immediate.
-Immediates for these instructions are signed 4-bit values, allowing an offset of up to +7 or -8 bytes.
+Immediates for these instructions are unsigned 4-bit values, allowing a positive offset of 0 to 15 bytes.

+Implementations will typically designate some portion of memory as "read-only" for the purposes of boot or program ROM.
+In the reference implementation, read-only memory extends from 0x0000 to 0x7FFF.
+Writing to read-only memory is undefined behavior, and may result in corruption of memory distant from the address written.

 As an 8-bit architecture, NANDy has no hardware-defined endianness or byte alignment.
 In general, it is encouraged to use little-endian representations and